Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Our sample of filament galaxies

 \subsubsection{IRAM-30m CO observations}

-For 82 sources out of the 245 in our sample, CO observations were found in the literature.
-In case of multiple observations we gave preference to the ones with higher SNR, generally more recent.
-Note that Ursa Major Cloud is nearby and the corresponding cold gas observations come all from the literature.

-The remaining 163 sources in our sample (i.e., 67$\%$) were observed by us at the IRAM-30m telescope at Pico Veleta, Granada, Spain, during October and December 2016, then March and July 2017.
-For each source we observed both CO(1$\rightarrow$0) and CO(2$\rightarrow$1), simultaneously.

-The full width half power (FWHP) beam size is 23 arcsec and 12 arcsec at the CO(1$\rightarrow$0) and CO(2$\rightarrow$1) frequencies of 115 GHz and 230 GHz, respectively.
-Our targets have recession velocities between 1000 and 3000 km~s$^{-1}$, and can be considered at $z\simeq0$.
+The large majority (163/245, i.e., 67$\%$) of the sources in our sample were observed by us at the IRAM-30m telescope at Pico Veleta, Granada, Spain, in October and December 2016, and then in March and July 2017.
+For each source, we observed both CO(1$\rightarrow$0) and CO(2$\rightarrow$1), simultaneously.
+The full width at half power (FWHP) beam size is 21~arcsec and 10.5~arcsec at the CO(1$\rightarrow$0) and CO(2$\rightarrow$1) frequencies of 115 GHz and 230 GHz, respectively.
+Our targets have recession velocities between 1000 and 3000 km~s$^{-1}$.

-The SIS receivers (EMIR) were used for observations in the wobbler-switching mode, with reference positions offset by $\pm$120 arcsec in azimuth.
-The main-beam efficiency of IRAM-30m is $\rm \eta_{\rm mb}= B_{\rm eff}/F_{\rm eff} = T_{\rm A}^{*} / T_{\rm mb}$ = 0.83 and 0.64 at 115 GHz and 230 GHz, respectively.
-B$_{\rm eff}$ and F$_{\rm eff}$ are the main beam and forward efficiencies, respectively, while $T_{\rm A}^{*}$ and $T_{\rm mb}$ denote the antenna temperature and the brightness temperature, respectively.
-The system temperatures ranged between 150~K and 400~K at 2.6~mm and between 200~K and 800~K at 1.3~mm.
-The pointing was regularly checked every 2~h on a nearby planet or a bright continuum source, and the focus was reviewed after each sunrise, and at the beginning of each run.
-The on-source time typically ranged from 0.3~h to 2~h, according to the SNR already reached on a target and the weather.
-Two backends were used simultaneously, the autocorrelator WILMA, and the Fourier transform spectrometer FTS.
-The $T_{\rm mb}$ root mean square (rms) noise level in 2~h integration was $\sigma _{\rm mb}\simeq1.4$~mK with a spectrometer resolution of 20~km~s$^{-1}$ for 115~GHz and $\sigma _{\rm mb}\simeq1.8$~mK for 230~GHz.
-These can be lower in very good weather.
-The upper limits reported in next sections for the velocity integrated CO fluxes are computed at $3\sigma$ at a resolution of 300~km~s$^{-1}$ and assuming a standard IRAM-30m $T_{\rm mb}$-to-flux conversion of 5~Jy~K$^{-1}$.
+The SIS receivers (EMIR) were used for observations in wobbler-switching mode, with reference positions offset by $\pm$120 arcsec in azimuth.
+The {conversion} efficiency of IRAM-30m is $\rm \eta_{\rm mb}= B_{\rm eff}/F_{\rm eff} = T_{\rm A}^{*} / T_{\rm mb}$ = 0.83 and 0.64 at 115 GHz and 230 GHz, respectively.
+B$_{\rm eff}$ and F$_{\rm eff}$ are the main beam and forward efficiencies, respectively, while $T_{\rm A}^{*}$ and $T_{\rm mb}$ denote the antenna temperature and the {main beam} temperature, respectively.\footnote{ \url{https://publicwiki.iram.es/Iram30mEfficiencies}} The system temperatures ranged between 150~K and 400~K at 2.6~mm and between 200~K and 800~K at 1.3~mm.
+The pointing was checked every 2~h on a nearby planet or a bright continuum source, and the focus was reviewed after each sunrise and at the beginning of each run.
+The on-source time typically ranged from 0.3~h to 2~h, according to the signal-to-noise ratio (S/N) already reached on a target and the weather.
+Two backends were used simultaneously: the autocorrelator WILMA, and the Fourier transform spectrometer FTS.
+The $T_{\rm mb}$ { rms} noise level in 2~h integration was $\sigma _{\rm mb}\simeq1.4$~mK with a spectrometer resolution of 20~km~s$^{-1}$ for 115~GHz and $\sigma _{\rm mb}\simeq1.8$~mK for 230~GHz. { The upper limits reported in the following sections for the velocity-integrated CO fluxes are computed at $3\sigma$ and are equal to $3\,{\rm rms}_{300}~\times~$300~km~s$^{-1}$, where rms$_{300}$ is the rms (units of Jy) estimated in velocity bins equal to 300~km~s$^{-1}$, assuming a standard IRAM-30m $T_{\rm mb}$-to-flux conversion of 5~Jy~K$^{-1}$.}